Maximizing subgraph counts in regular graphs: Introduction

 \subsection{Results}

-Throughout this paper, unless stated otherwise, all graphs \(G = (V,E)\) are finite and simple.
-If all components of a graph \(G\) are isomorphic to a (connected) graph \(H\) then we will often refer to \(G\) as consisting of \emph{(disjoint) copies of \(H\)}.
+Throughout this paper, unless stated otherwise, all graphs \(G = (V,E)\) are finite and simple. all components of a graph \(G\) are isomorphic to a (connected) graph \(H\) then we will often refer to \(G\) as consisting of \emph{(disjoint) copies of \(H\)}.

 Our main theorem confirms the intuition stated above when \(d\) is large enough.
-The answer is different depending on whether \(H\) is a tree, a non-tree bipartite graph, or a non-bipartite graph.
+The answer is different depending on whether \(H\) is a tree (which was already known, see Theorem~\ref{thm:tree_main}) a non-tree bipartite graph, or a non-bipartite graph.